PEXANE2/azure-docs.tr-tr/articles/api-management/api-management-howto-aad.md

 ---
-title: Azure Active Directory-Azure API Management kullanarak Geliştirici hesapları yetkilendir | Microsoft Docs
+title: Authorize developer accounts by using Azure Active Directory - Azure API Management | Microsoft Docs
-description: API Management Azure Active Directory kullanarak kullanıcılara yetki verme hakkında bilgi edinin.
+description: Learn how to authorize users by using Azure Active Directory in API Management.
 services: api-management
 documentationcenter: API Management
 author: miaojiang